What is an Ecommerce business?

 - Bigcommerce: This hosted platform works both for small and large businesses.
 It helps your online store in creating, managing, and growing.
 For example, companies like Toyota build their online site on the BigCommerce platform.

-– Volusion: This online store builder offers services with web designing, marketing, and many more.
+- Volusion: This online store builder offers web designing, marketing, and many more services.
 It is an excellent solution for you to launch your online store effectively.

-(b) Pricing– The prices vary depending on the type of e-commerce platform( self-hosted and fully-hosted).
-There are also other aspects such as business size, features that affect the price.
+- Pricing– The prices vary depending on the type of e-commerce platform( self-hosted and fully hosted).
+Other aspects, such as business size and features, also affect the price.

-(c) Add-ons– E-commerce software helps manage inventory, add or remove products, calculate taxes, and manage a website altogether.
-It is essential to see if the preferred programs work or not before choosing these platforms.
+- Add-ons– E-commerce software helps manage inventory, add or remove products, calculate taxes, and manage a website.
+It is essential to see whether the preferred programs work before choosing these platforms.

 4. Get a Payment Gateway